 Staff should listen rather than advise and our first thoughts should be of the student's emotional and physical safety rather than of exploring 'Why?'.
-For more information about how to handle mental health disclosures sensitively see appendix E.

 All disclosures should be recorded in writing and held on the student's CPOMS record.
 This written record should include: